-The accompanying financial statements of the Iberia Parish Tourist Commission (the "Commission") have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental entities.
+The accompanying financial statements of the Iberia Economic Development Authority (the "Authority") have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental entities.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
-The more significant accounting policies of the Commission are described below
+The more significant accounting policies of the Authority are described below.

-The Commission was created in 1994 pursuant to Article VI, Sections 19 and 30 of the Constitution of Louisiana, and is a political subdivision of the State of Louisiana.
-The Commission was created for the purpose of promoting tourism within Iberia Parish, Louisiana.
-In prior years, the Commission was reported as a component unit of Iberia Parish Government (IPG).
-However, after further research during 2022, it was determined that the Commission does not have any component units, nor is it a component of any other government.
-See more information in Note 5.
-The Commission is governed by a board of seven commissioners.
+The Authority was created in 2008 as a result of the passage of Act No. 918 of the State Legislature and is a political subdivision of the State of Louisiana.
+The Authority was created for the purpose of promoting, encouraging, and participating in industrial development to stimulate the economy through commerce, industry, and research and for the utilization and development of human resources of the Iberia Parish area by providing job opportunities.
+The Authority does not have any component units, nor is it a component of any other government.
+The Authority is governed by a board of commissioners, consisting of five members appointed by the Iberia Parish Council.

-The Commission uses funds to report on its financial position and the results of its operations.
+The Authority uses funds to report on its financial position and the results of its operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions relating to certain government functions or activities.
-The minimum number of funds maintained by the Commission is consistent with legal and managerial requirements.
+The minimum number of funds maintained by the Authority is consistent with legal and managerial requirements.